 Aligning sequences¶

 With the simulated data finally ready, we can now align them onto the original (unmodified) 4-chromosome D. melanogaster assembly.
 Let’s drop the QUAL threshold to 15 (better for the lower depth samples).
-We don’t need to set the alignment-distance deconvolution (-d
+We don’t need to set the alignment-distance deconvolution (-d) because we simulated only 1 molecule per barcode, therefore no convolution.

 %%bash